sergiofgonzalez/grokking-scala/1-scala-fundamentals/02-first-steps-in-scala/README.md

 # Part 1 &mdash; Scala Fundamentals &mdash; First Steps in Scala
-> TBD a quick walkthrough of Scala features that have a feel for what Scala is
+> the most basic Scala principles

 ## Introduction
 This section will introduce Scala quickly will introduce Scala concepts to enable you to start reading and writing programs in Scala.
-Following sections will tackle all these concepts in a more detailed way.
+Subsequent sections will tackle all these concepts in a more detailed way.

 ## Variable Definition
 Scala has two kind of variables: